 3. To do a second search with different criteria, click [More Search Options]

-Search Criteria: By adding extra criteria such as the Publisher or a price range, this will help to narrow your search to help you find the book you are looking for as quickly as possible.
+Tip: By adding extra criteria such as the Publisher or a price range, this will help to narrow your search to help you find the book you are looking for as quickly as possible

 Boolean Term |